brianwisti/rgb-brain-hugo/site/content/post/2017/02/converting-ogg-to-mp3.md

 - music
 - programming
 title: Converting OGG To MP3
+updated: 2024-02-01 20:00:19-08:00
 ---

 I have ignored my MacBook Pro for a few months.
 Now my iTunes and   Rhythmbox music libraries are out of sync.
 The Rhythmbox library includes a handful of [Ogg Vorbis](http://vorbis.com/) files.
 Because iTunes does not support Ogg by default, I will use [FFmpeg](http://ffmpeg.org/) to convert those files to MP3.
-For the sake of novelty, [card/Raku](../../../card/Raku.md) is the glue language for the task.
+For the sake of novelty, [Raku](../../../card/Raku.md) is the glue language for the task.

 I know.
 I could go digging in the box at the bottom of the back of the closet and re-rip those CDs.
 But the closet is all the way over there.
 I’m right here.
 I